ruuvi/ruuvitag_hw/ruuvitag_revb2/README.md

 * 32MHz crystal from 3225 to 2016 size
 * Completely redesigned battery holder mechanism
 * LEDs from 0402 to 0603 (more low forward voltage choices available in 0603 size)
+* Add a PCB NFC antenna
+* Fix accelerometer's footprint (LGA-16) according STM's TN0018 application note.
+ADXL363 not supported any more (but probably reflows correctly anyways)